rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

 The purpose of the present tutorial is to help the user understand what settings are more appropriate to use for bfastSpatial in order to obtain the best results considering the particularities of their specific case study.

 ## How does bfastSpatial work?
-bfastSpatial is a tool developed by L. Dutrieux, B. DeVries and J. Verbesselt (www.loicdutrieux.com) that applies the pixel based approach of BFAST Monitor in a spatial context.
+[bfastSpatial] (https://github.com/loicdtx/bfastSpatial) is a tool developed by L. Dutrieux, B. DeVries and J. Verbesselt that applies the pixel based approach of BFAST Monitor in a spatial context.

 The BFAST Monitor method consists in fitting a model to the data by Ordinary Least Squares (OLS) fitting, on a period defined as stable history, and testing for stability of the same model, during a period defined as monitoring period (Dutrieux et al., 2015).
 As shown in the illustration below, if the new data does not fit the model, a break is detected.